iterative/katacoda-scenarios/get-started/stages/01-whats-a-stage.md

 DVC repository is pushed.
 Code and python requirements are prepared, and all changes are committed to Git.

-You can use the VS Code editor to browse the project.
+You can use the editor to browse the project.